News about Boston Post Canes for towns in Maine (ME)

-According to the March 14th, 2002 edition of the ‘Island AD-VANTAGES’ from Stonington, ME.
+March 2002: According to an edition of the ‘Island AD-VANTAGES’ from Stonington, ME.
 Deer Isle just awarded their cane to William Haskell.
 He will be 100 in December. (via e-mail from Bessie Pierce Fuchs)

 Denmark continues the tradition.
 Denmark’s cane is kept in a special case at the Town Office.
 Recipients of the award receive a certificate.

 2010: Our long-time beloved neighbor Edith Sawyer (born December 5, 1917) was presented with the Boston Post Cane on April 24, 2010.
 The presentation was made by the Denmark Selectmen, Mark Allen, Rick Mason and Kirk McDermith with Edith’s family and friends in attendance.
 Edith was presented a certificate to keep. (report and photos/article from Nancy Sanborn)